OSDeploy/GitBook/osmedia/how-to/build-an-osmedia-library.md

 The best way to build a proper OSMedia library is to repeat the steps in [Import an Operating System](/osmedia/how-to/import-an-operating-system.md) for every version that you support.
 Download all the ISO's from MVLS or MSDN.
 Make a note of the updated date and use those in your naming convention.

-If we use the image below as our example

 ![](/assets/2018-06-18_11-29-13.png)

-Then you should use the following naming standards as they include the date of the last update
+This will translate to the following naming standards

 ```
 Windows 10 Enterprise 1607 x86 2016-11